madfish-solutions/templewallet-backend/README.md

 ## Building and running using Docker

 Follow the instructions on [Building your image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#building-your-image) and [Running the image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#run-the-image).
 Change the port number in both `.env` and `Dockerfile` if the webapp should be run on another port than 3000.
+You also need to build and run a container with `ctwsd`, see "Building and running `ctwsd` host".

 ## Running with pm2

 You can run the built backend using `pm2 restart templewallet-backend.json`.
+You also need to build and run a container with `ctwsd`, see "Building and running `ctwsd` host".

 ## Upstreaming using nginx